maxpertici/wp-block-revealer/readme.txt

 == Description ==
 Hightlight your blocks and stop clicking everywhere to find them.
-Reveal your blocks with a new keyboard shortcut (Ctrl + Alt + R) or with the button in the top bar.
+Reveal your blocks with a new keyboard shortcut (Ctrl + Alt + R) or with the plugin sidebar.
-You can change the outline color with a richt click on the button too.

 [vimeo https://vimeo.com/515715026]

 == Installation ==
 1. Install the plugin and activate.
-2. Use shortcut : Ctrl + Alt + R or click on the dedicated button
+2. Discover the plugin sidebar or use shortcut : Ctrl + Alt + R

 == Changelog ==

 = 2.0.0 =
+* Add compatibility with the site editor
+* Remove the hacky button and use now the wp way plugin sidebar
-*
+* Add custom color selector

 = 1.9.2 =
 * Fatal JS Fix.
 Sorry.